Tournament Sanction Number

 Jerseys

-The Home Team will be the first team listed on the schedule.
+The Home Team will be the second team listed on the Spordle schedule.
 The Home Team will be required to wear DARK colored jerseys and will be responsible to change sweaters if there is a color conflict while the visiting team will wear LIGHT jerseys.

 Warm-Up Pucks